-1. To achieve our vision, UEL has established a framework of quality assurance and enhancement procedures.
-Underlying these is a set of principles which inform our approach.
-Clear understanding and acceptance of these principles by all staff will ensure that our quality assurance and enhancement system works effectively.
+1. UEL's Vision 2028 includes focus on delivering high quality inclusive courses which prepare our students for the jobs and opportunities of the future.
+To achieve our vision, UEL has established a framework of quality assurance and enhancement procedures.
+These are underpinned by a set of principles which inform our approach.
+Clear understanding and acceptance of these principles by all staff will ensure that our quality assurance and enhancement system works effectively and that internal and external requirements are met.